BestTimesToVisit.com Logo

 MyCiti Bus System

-Cape Town's bus rapid transit system, MyCiti, uses dedicated bus lanes and offers a convenient way to travel between the city center and surrounding suburbs.
-It's a cost-effective option, especially for longer distances.
-Routes cover major attractions and residential areas.
+Cape Town's bus rapid transit system, MyCiti, uses dedicated bus lanes and offers a convenient way to travel between the city center, suburbs, and beaches.
+It's affordable and covers a large area, but frequency can be inconsistent during off-peak hours.

-Cost:R15-R30 per trip depending on distance; consider a day or multi-day pass for frequent use.
+Cost:R15-R30 per trip depending on distance; purchase a MyConnect card for cheaper fares.

 Uber/Bolt

-Ride-hailing apps like Uber and Bolt are readily available and offer a convenient door-to-door service.
-They are particularly useful for late-night travel or reaching areas not well-served by public transport.
+Ride-hailing apps like Uber and Bolt are readily available and offer a convenient, door-to-door service.
+They're particularly useful for late-night travel or reaching areas not well-served by public transport.

-Cost:Varies greatly depending on distance and demand; surge pricing applies during peak hours.
+Cost:Varies greatly depending on distance and demand; surge pricing applies during peak times.

 Tip:Always confirm the driver's details match the app before entering the vehicle.
-Share your ride details with a friend or family member.
-Negotiate the fare beforehand if using an unregistered driver.
+Share your trip details with a friend or family member.
+Negotiate the fare beforehand with Bolt drivers if using cash.

 Golden Arrow Bus Service

-Cost:R10-R25 per trip, depending on the distance and route.
+Cost:R10-R25 per trip, depending on distance.
+Cash only on most routes.

 Cape Town's Taxi System (Minibus Taxis)

-Cost:R8-R15 per trip, depending on the distance and route.
+Cost:R8-R15 per trip, depending on distance.
+Cash only.

 Similar Destinations